 Our ultimate goal is to decipher the complex regulatory networks of small RNAs and RNA-binding proteins and how they contribute to overall gene regulation during animal development and disease.

-The Kim lab is actively recruiting undergraduate and graduate students as well as postdoctoral research fellows.
+The Kim lab is actively recruiting undergraduate (strong preference will be given to first and rising second year students) and graduate students as well as postdoctoral research fellows.
 Please contact John directly if you are interested in joining our lab.